How to prevent your Mac from sleeping

 Is it ok to permanently prevent a Mac from sleeping?

-Although sleep mode can be irritating, its purpose is quite important: it not only conserves energy and aids battery life, but it can also help to protect your Mac's performance over time.
+Although sleep mode can be irritating, its purpose is quite important: it not only conserves energy and aids battery life, but it can also help protect your Mac's performance over time.

 How to schedule sleep on Mac